JeremyJenki/PlayerHeight/README.md

 This plugin fixes that by making each relevant attribute scale proportionally to the player's base scale.

-Smaller players will accurately walk slower, have weaker jumps and deal less attack damage, while larger players will be inversely affected.
+Smaller players will walk slower, have weaker jumps and deal less attack damage, while larger players will be inversely affected.

 ## Size Potions